 Soil Temperature Data

-Soil temperature data is used in soil classification to determine the temperature regime for the soil family class.
+Background: Soil temperature data is used in soil classification to determine the temperature regime for the soil family class.
 It is also used to determine the start and end of the growing season for federal wetlands determinations (see definition below).
-In New England 3 soil temperature regimes; mesic, frigid, and cryic occur.
-Soil temperature is recorded at a depth of 50 cm (20 in) below the surface.
+In New England, three soil temperature regimes occur; mesic, frigid, and cryic.
+Soil temperature is recorded at depth of 50 cm (20 in) for soil taxonomy and/or 30 cm (12 in) below the surface for the regional supplement growing season determination.

 Link to: Annual Air and Soil Temperature Data From the Remote Soil Temperature Network